AmrGanz/MachineConfigAnalyzer/README.md

-# A tool to decode and compare configuration files embeded in MachineConfig(s) in OpenShift4.
+# A tool to decode and compare the contents of MachineConfig(s) in OpenShift4.

 This script can take one of three options:
 - decode: